Ethiopia: Ethnic Cleansing Through a Man-made Famine?

 Abiy Ahmed, from the Oromo ethnicity, became prime minister in 2018.
 Since then, he’s been in a power struggle with the tplf.
 This culminated in the government’s invasion of Tigray.

 What was supposed to be a quick operation has turned into a unending bloodbath.
 Accusations of ethnic cleansing are widespread.
-The Ethiopian government has been accused of war crimes, such as using white phosphorus, a substance banned for use against civilians by the Geneva Convention.
+The Ethiopian government has been accused of war crimes, such as using white phosphorus, a substance banned for use against humans by the Geneva Convention.

 And what started as an operation against the Tigray has grown to include ethnic infighting between the Oromo and the Amhara, Ethiopia’s largest ethnic groups.
 Ethiopia’s neighbors Eritrea and Sudan have also become involved in the conflict.
 Journalists working for media groups like the New York Times, the bbc and Reuters have been arrested or expelled.